Pure glueball states in a Light-Front holographic approach: Glueball-Meson mixing

-Looking at Figs. \ref{SpectrumFit} and \ref{OverlapDilatonGraviton}, the favorable mixing scenario is mostly excluded in the case of heavy glueballs and mesons, since the mass condition is satisfied for very different mode numbers, e.g. for $n_g=2$ the favorable meson modes occur for $n \sim 10$.
-This condition reduces the overlap probability for mixing dramatically.
-In the soft wall dilaton model the overlap probability is extremely small for the required mode number differences, while in the graviton model it oscillates at the level of maximum $10\%$ percent overlap probabilities.
-The outcome of our analysis is that the $AdS/QCD$ approach predicts the existence of almost pure glueball states in the scalar sector in the mass range above $2$ GeV.
+Looking at Figs.~\ref{SpectrumFit} and \ref{OverlapDilatonGraviton}, the favorable mixing scenario is mostly excluded in the case of heavy glueballs and mesons, since the mass condition is satisfied for very different mode numbers.
+For example $n_g=2,3,4$ the favorable meson modes of almost equal masses occur for $n_m \sim 10,13,17$ in the soft wall model~\footnote{In the soft wall graviton model the difference is even larger since the slope of the glueball fit is larger than that of the soft wall model.}.
+As can be seen in Fig.~\ref{OverlapDilatonGraviton} this condition reduces the overlap probability for mixing dramatically.
+In the soft wall model the overlap probability is extremely small for the required mode number differences, while in the soft wall graviton model it oscillates at the level of maximum $10\%$ percent overlap probabilities.
+The outcome of our analysis is that the AdS/QCD approach predicts the existence of almost pure glueball states in the scalar sector in the mass range above $2$ GeV.
+The no mixing scenario is experimentally very appealing.
+It predicts the existence of pairs of almost degenerate states with very different decay properties.
+The pure glueball decays to mesons are Zweig forbidden, i.e. small widths and an increase in the proportion of strange mesons to non-strange mesons \cite{Mathieu:2008me,Klempt:2007cp,Crede:2008vw,Ochs:2013gi}.
+On the contrary the pure meson states will have a large width since they have a lot of phase space for decaying and larger decay rates to non-strange mesons than to strange mesons.